 This potent antioxidant helps to slow down visible signs of aging through its action against free radicals in the body.
 Daily consumption could help support skin health.

 Grape seed extract is often used to help support healthy digestion and maintain healthy digestive function.

 The most significant signs that you may need grape seed extract are generally due to oxidative stress, especially those that affect the cardiovascular system.
-These signs primarily include an unhealthy blood pressure and cholesterol level.
-You may also benefit from grape seed extract if you suffer from edema, which can cause discomfort, fatigue and visible veins.
+These signs primarily include unhealthy blood pressure and cholesterol levels.
+You may also benefit from grape seed extract if you suffer from edema, which can cause discomfort, fatigue, and visible veins.
 Chronic venous insufficiency and atherosclerosis are additional signs that you may need grape seed extract.